martenzander/postcss-mesh/README.md

 ## About Mesh

 There are a lot of different grid systems already out there and most of them are pretty good.
 But ☝️ none of them is offering the whole bandwidth of possible options.
-E.g. I wanted to switch between a `flex`, `inline-block` or `float` based grid as well as I wanted to be able to overwrite certain parameters like [gutter](#properties) or [column-count](#properties) breakpointwise.
+E.g. I wanted to switch between a `flex`, `inline-block` or `float` based grid as well as I wanted to be able to overwrite certain parameters like [gutter](#properties) or [column-count](#properties) breakpoint wise.
 That is how I came up with the idea to create my very own grid compiler and Mesh was born 🎉🎉🎉.

 ## Getting Started